invictus-integration/docs-ifa/dashboard/setupv2.md

 # Administrator Account Setup Guide

 Welcome, administrators!
-This guide is intended for those who are logging in for the first time on a new fresh installation of the system using this version.
+This guide is intended for those who are logging in for the first time on a new fresh installation of the system using this version.Please note that this guide is not applicable to administrators who are migrating from version 1 to version 2.

 ## Administrator Account Credentials